-Our new venue is at University of Massachusetts Amherst, and we are expanding our workshop offerings to six tracks focused on future scenarios planning, communications, funding conservation, forestry and farming, smart growth and land use planning.
+Our agenda offered six tracks focused on future scenarios planning, communications, funding conservation, forestry and farming, smart growth and land use planning.

 RCP Network Gathering Keynote Speaker